Shannon and Weaver Model of Communication Examples & Explanation

 Hearing

 People receive messages through listening.
-It is the most significant channel in the communication process.
+It is the most effective channel in the communication process.
 For example, students hear lectures in the classroom.

 Seeing